Originally published on Sportskeeda on 12 Sep 2012

-Robert Horry: Ah you know people may think it’s winning championships and hitting big shots, but for me the most memorable moment in my career was being drafted.
+Robert Horry: Ah you know people may think it’s winning championships and hitting big shots, but for me, the most memorable moment in my career was being drafted.
 That’s what a basketball player practices for.
 To make it into the NBA.
-And then being on the Rockets and getting to play with Hakeem Olaujuwon, whom I’ve always admired and looked up to.
+And then being on the Rockets and getting to play with Hakeem Olajuwon, whom I’ve always admired and looked up to.

 Sid: Which has been the most dominant team you’ve played for?